-Rf = distance the (spot center) of the constituent traveled from origin distance the solvent front (mobile phase) traveled from origin
+Rf = distance the (spot center) of the constituent traveled from origin

 Distance for calculating Rf values are usually measured in centimeters.
 Since Rf values are a function of a number of variables, they should be considered only as guideline values.